jeff-adkisson/swe-3313-fall-2023/project/README.md

 Make your table show all of the rules and conditions for all versions - not just Version 1.

-Format your decision table like the decision table in the lecture slides.
+Format your decision table like the decision table in the lecture slides.ß

 Your decision table can be made in markdown OR you can create it in something like Excel or Word and put a screenshot of the image into your markdown (screenshot must be in your GitHub repo and visible in the document).